Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 See the full article on bee farms in Cameron Highlands.

-6. Get A Prickly New Friend From The Cactus Farms
+7. Get A Prickly New Friend From A Cactus Nursery

-There are two main cactus farms in Cameron Highlands.
+There are two popular cactus nurseries you can visit.
 However, you can see cactus for sale in most gardens and markets.

 Cactus Valley has giant cacti on display – some of which are over 60 years old!